minetest-mods-camp/arena_lib/DOCS.md

 ### 2.2.1 Editor
 arena_lib comes with a fancy editor via hotbar so you don't have to configure and memorise a lot of commands.
 In order to use the editor, no other players shall be editing the same arena and there shall not be any ongoing game.
 When entering, the arena is disabled automatically.
-The rest is pretty straightforward :D if you're not sure of what something does, just open the inventory and read its name.
+The rest is pretty straightforward :D

 The command calling the editor is `/arenas edit (<minigame>) <arena>`.
 Feel now free to skip to [2.3 Arena phases](#23-arena-phases).